Brandon Riederer is an Adjunct Professor of English at Bryant & Stratton College. He has a M.A. in English from National University.

 Excellence is an art won by training and habituation.
 We do not act rightly because we have virtue or excellence, but have those because we have acted rightly.
 We are what we repeatedly do.
 Excellence then, is not an act but a habit.`

-Virtuousness is our duty – our ultimate personal responsibility – but what exactly is a virtue?
-A virtue is the right characteristic response to a specific sphere of action or feeling (Kraut, 2012).
-The right characteristic response is determined by finding the ‘mean between extremes’; for example, in a given situation that is located in the sphere of fear and confidence, the mean or virtue is courage, while the excess is rashness and the deficiency is cowardice – those are the extremes (Kraut, 2012).
-Finding the right virtue is great, but action is always required to develop and uphold a person’s virtuousness; this establishes a very active and ‘positive rights’ system of ethics.
+Virtuousness is our duty—our ultimate personal responsibility—but what exactly is a virtue?
+Virtue is the right characteristic response to a specific sphere of action or feeling (Kraut, 2012).
+The right characteristic response is determined by finding the 'mean between extremes'; for example, in a given situation that is located in the sphere of fear and confidence, the mean or virtue is courage, while the excess is rashness and the deficiency is cowardice—those are the extremes (Kraut, 2012).
+Finding the right virtue is great, but action is always required to develop and uphold a person's virtuousness; this establishes a very active and 'positive rights' system of ethics.

 Thus, in the agency/structure binary, acting virtuous strikes a healthy balance.
-Essentially, agency represents internal influence in decision making, whereas structure represents external influence in decision making.
+Essentially, the agency represents internal influence in decision-making, whereas structure represents external influence.
 In order to be virtuous or responsible humans, we must be internally analytical and adaptable to the external constraints placed on us.
 This system rejects both pure volition and pure fate.
-In every situation, there will be a time or place when a person must depend upon themselves and another person to act virtuously, or when a person must depend upon themselves in the face of an opposition.
+In every situation, there will be a time or place when a person must depend upon themselves and another person to act virtuously or when they must depend upon themselves in the face of opposition.

 Thus, the importance of virtuousness or personal responsibility in an academic setting is quite recognizable.
-In academia, whether on-campus or online, requires a great deal of self-discipline in order to act virtuous in the face of all structural oppositions such as coping with student tuitions in the face of a campus’ vulgar and tasteless spending or dealing with the boastful or insensible professors.
-However, students must also exhibit self-discipline and be virtuous in the face of their internal conflicts such as procrastinating, remaining trustful and truthful, and displaying a good temper and attitude.
+Academia, whether on-campus or online, requires a great deal of self-discipline in order to act virtuous in the face of all structural oppositions, such as coping with student tuition in the face of a campus' vulgar and tasteless spending or dealing with the boastful or insensible professors.
+However, students must also exhibit self-discipline and be virtuous in the face of internal conflicts, such as procrastinating, remaining trustful and truthful, and displaying a good temper and attitude.

 Read More From Toughnickel

-Thus, a courageous person is someone who is habitually courageous –not letting any opportunity to act courageous slip through the cracks.
-Another example more relevant in higher education, a master student is someone who habitually and consistently completes assignments, contributes to class discussions, and produces intriguing essays, not someone who tastelessly contributes once a week and writes mundane, bare minimum quality essays.
+Another example more relevant in higher education is a graduate student.
+Someone seeking a master's habitually and consistently completes assignments, contributes to class discussions, and produces intriguing essays; they are not someone who tastelessly contributes once a week and writes mundane, bare minimum quality essays.
 Thus, personal responsibility is being habitually virtuous in the face of all opposition.

-Throughout Gelb’s book, he offers readers many exercises and self-assessments that will ultimately aid in developing an increased awareness of ourselves.
-For example, an exercise to refine our Dimostrazione that is listed in his book is about learning from our ‘anti-role models’ by making a list of three people who have made mistakes that you would like to avoid (Gelb, 1998).
-Another example is an exercise called ‘mind mapping’ that can help balance our imaginative and logical thoughts – developing the Arte/Scienza principle (Gelb, 1998).
-By practicing these kind of exercises, we are increasing our self-awareness, self-disipline, and human potential for learning and developing virtuousness.
+Throughout Gelb's book, he offers readers many exercises and self-assessments that will ultimately aid in developing an increased awareness of ourselves.
+For example, an exercise to refine our Dimostrazione that is listed in his book is about learning from our' anti-role models' by making a list of three people who have made mistakes that you would like to avoid (Gelb, 1998).
+Another example is an exercise called 'mind mapping' that can help balance our imaginative and logical thoughts—developing the Arte/Scienza principle (Gelb, 1998).
+By practicing these kinds of exercises, we are increasing our self-awareness, self-discipline, and human potential for learning and developing virtuousness.

-Ultimately, personal responsibilty is our duty to act according to virtue.
-Acting virtuous in academia is very important for resolving internal and external struggles that will inevitably challenge us all.
-However, virtuousness must be exhibited habitually in order to be maintained.
-Maintaining and developing virtue takes self-disipline and self-awareness.
-These qualities can be understood using Dr. M. Scott Peck’s four countrbutors to a successful life, and be refined to perfection using Micheal J. Gelb’s Seven da Vincian Principles.
-Thus, the road to self-responsibility lies in re-sensitizing our body and mind, continual refinement and improvements of our abilities, and recognizing and acting on what we ‘ought’ to do rather than what we ‘want’ or ‘need’ to do.
+These qualities can be understood using Dr. M. Scott Peck's four contributors to a successful life and refined to perfection using Micheal J. Gelb's Seven da Vincian Principles.
+Thus, the road to self-responsibility lies in re-sensitizing our body and mind, continual refinement and improvements of our abilities, and recognizing and acting on what we 'ought' to do rather than what we 'want' or 'need' to do.